Python extension for Visual Studio Code

 Testing: Run and debug tests through the Test Explorer with unittest, pytest or nose

-Jupyter Notebooks: Define and run code cells, render plots, visualize variables through the variable explorer and more
+Jupyter Notebooks: Create and edit Jupyter Notebooks, add and run code cells, render plots, visualize variables through the variable explorer, visualize dataframes with the data viewer, and more

 Environments: Automatically activate and switch between virtualenv, venv, pipenv, conda and pyenv environments